Role efficiency studies: Fine-tuning your workforce

 When your workforce is made up of many roles covering many different duties, it can be particularly challenging to avoid crossover and keep team members focused.
 Definition is crucial, and even more so if you’re in an industry that’s subject to an increasing number of regulations; if you’ve got lots of colleagues who aren’t completely clear on what they should be doing, they won’t feel accountable.

-One study helped a company take stock of a broad workforce with varied roles, from mortuary team members to drivers to receptionists.
+One study helped a company take stock of a broad workforce with varied roles, from mortuary team members, to drivers, to receptionists.
 It gave them a detailed, up-to-date picture of the way tasks are currently split across their business, so they had the information they needed to clearly assign responsibilities and clarify role definitions.

 We also pinpointed areas to focus on first: their fleet drivers scored lowest in terms of efficiency – something that could be improved with changes to the scheduling system as well as tighter guidelines.